Title: Nindinwewin Baswewe Agaami-giiwedin-zaaga'igan (My Voice Resonates Across The Northern Lake)

 Width: 0.39 inch /10 mm

-*Prices are indicative and depend on the current silver price and exchange rates and on your ring sizes.
-Shipping costs and possible tax rates excluded.
+*Prices are indicative and depend on the current silver price and ring sizes.
+Shipping costs and US and Canadian tax rates excluded. ** Price in Euros is indicative, Dutch BTW included, shipping costs excluded.
 Please see Order guide for information on costs of delivery.

 Please note that persons who hold a Canadian First Nations status card and live and work on their reserve are generally tax exempt.